Risk Factors Dashboard

 9

+Promotional activities, in-store displays, digital merchandising and sampling programs are designed to attract new consumers, build demand and loyalty and introduce existing consumers to other product offerings from the respective brands.
 Promotional activities, in-store displays, and online navigation are designed to attract new consumers, build demand and loyalty and introduce existing consumers to other product offerings from the respective brands.
 Our marketing efforts also benefit from cooperative advertising programs with some retailers, some of which are supported by coordinated promotions, such as sampling programs, including purchase with purchase and gift with purchase.
+Sampling is a key promotional activity as it allows consumers to experience product quality and perceived benefits directly, and as such sample products are very effective inducements to purchases by new and existing consumers.
 Sampling is a key promotional activity as the quality and perceived benefits of sample products are very effective inducements to purchases by new and existing consumers.
-Such activities attract consumers and keep existing consumers engaged.
-Our marketing and sales executives spend considerable time in the field meeting with consumers, retailers, beauty advisors and makeup artists at the points of sale to enable us to offer a seamless experience across channels of distribution.
+Our marketing and sales executives spend considerable time in the field meeting with consumers, retailers, beauty advisors and makeup artists at the points of sale to enable us to offer a seamless and consistent brand experience across distribution channels.

 Information Technology

-Information technology, including operational technology and our websites, is a key enabler of all aspects of our business, from research and development, product development, production and distribution, to marketing, sales and order processing, consumer experiences as well as finance and human resources.
+Information technology, including operational technology and our websites, is a key enabler of all aspects of our business, from research and development, manufacturing and distribution, to marketing, sales and order processing, consumer experiences as well as finance and human resources.
+We continue to make strategic investments to align with our long-term strategy of maintaining and enhancing our information technology and cybersecurity infrastructure, keeping pace with cyber threat actors and our evolving business needs.
 We continue to make strategic investments to align with our long-term strategy and to maintain and enhance our information technology and cybersecurity infrastructure.
 We are focused on optimizing adoption of such investments to maximize return on investment and realized value.
-The modernization and simplification of our technology ecosystem remains a key focus, as we increasingly leverage the benefits of the cloud.
+The modernization and simplification of our information technology ecosystem remains a key focus, as we increasingly leverage the benefits of the cloud and as the organization transforms, including through the leveraging of external organizations.

 Research and Development

 We believe we are an industry leader in the development of new products, and strive to deliver breakthrough, on-trend and commercial innovation to consumers around the world.
+Our research and innovation team, which includes scientists, engineers, analysts, and other employees involved in product and packaging innovation, works closely with our marketing and product development teams, as well as external partners in certain cases, to develop new products and product-line extensions, improve, redesign or reformulate existing products, generate new technologies, design new testing methods, identify new materials and create new packaging concepts.
 Our research and development group, which includes scientists, engineers, analysts, and other employees involved in product and packaging innovation, works closely with our marketing and product development teams, as well as external partners in certain cases, to generate new technologies, design new testing methods, identify new materials, develop new products and product-line extensions, create new packaging concepts, and improve, redesign or reformulate existing products.
-Our research and development group, which includes scientists, engineers, analysts, and other employees involved in product and packaging innovation, works closely with our marketing and product development teams and third-party suppliers to generate ideas, develop new products and product-line extensions, create new packaging concepts, and improve, redesign or reformulate existing products.
+In addition, these research and innovation personnel provide ongoing technical assistance and know-how to quality assurance and manufacturing personnel on a worldwide basis, to ensure consistent global standards for our products and to deliver environmentally responsible products that meet or exceed consumer expectations.
 In addition, these research and development personnel provide ongoing technical assistance and know-how to quality assurance and manufacturing personnel on a worldwide basis, to ensure consistent global standards for our products and to deliver environmentally responsible products that meet or exceed consumer expectations.
-The research and development group has research-based working relationships with several U.S. and international dermatology and medical institutions, research universities and educational facilities, which supplement internal capabilities.
+The research and innovation team has research-based working relationships with several U.S. and international dermatology and medical institutions, research universities and educational facilities, which supplement internal capabilities.
+Members of the research and innovation team are also responsible for product safety, registration and regulatory compliance matters.
 Members of the research and development group are also responsible for product safety, registration and regulatory compliance matters.

-Our research and development costs totaled $316 million, $360 million and $344 million in fiscal 2025, 2024 and 2023, respectively, and are expensed as incurred.
+Our research and development costs totaled $278 million, $316 million and $360 million in fiscal 2026, 2025 and 2024, respectively, and are expensed as incurred.
+As of June 30, 2026 and 2025, we had approximately 1,000 and 1,100 employees, respectively, engaged in research and development activities.
 As of June 30, 2025, we had approximately 1,100 employees engaged in research and development activities.
 We maintain research and development programs at certain of our principal facilities and facilities dedicated to performing research and development, see

 Recently Filed